Staff

 Amy Hogg

 Amy joined KFTC’s staff team in 2008.
-As Program Associate, she works with fundraising, communications and administration.
-She's originally from Letcher County and now lives in Berea with her husband, Mike, and their daughters, Ellie and Claire.
-When she’s not writing, Amy enjoys watching her daughters on the stage and on the soccer field.
+As Development Director, she works to build grassroots power by building KFTC's membership.
+She's originally from Letcher County and now lives in Berea with her husband, Mike, and daughters Ellie and Claire.
+She’s inspired by the energy and commitment of KFTC members and hopes to be like them when she grows up.
 Her first book, a novel for children called Callie Rose, was published in 2012.

 Beth Howard

-Beth Howard is the new organizer working with the Central Kentucky Chapter of KFTC.
-Beth grew up in West Liberty (Morgan County).
+Beth Howard grew up in Morgan County.
 She is a graduate of Eastern Kentucky University with a Master’s in English with an emphasis in Creative Writing.
 Beth served for five years as a lead organizer with a grassroots organization in Daytona Beach, Florida called Fighting Against Injustice Toward Harmony (FAITH).
-She returned to Kentucky in 2011 and worked as a case manager facilitating classes in parenting, job coaching, and interpersonal skills for a multi-county program based in West Liberty.
-Beth is a student and teacher of yoga, she is rarely ever without a book, and lives in Lexington with her dog Sandy.
+She returned to Kentucky in 2011 and worked as a case manager facilitating classes in parenting, job coaching, and interpersonal skills for a multi-county program based in West Liberty and started organizing with KFTC in 2013.
+Beth is a student of yoga, she is rarely ever without a book, and lives in Lexington with her dog Sandy.

 Erik Hungerbuhler

 Erik is our Website Manager/E-Organizer.
 He grew up in Corbin and is a graduate of the University of Kentucky.
-He was involved with KFTC in a number of different roles as a member before joining the staff and is excited about integrating the website and social mediainto our organizing strategy.
-He currently lives in Lexington with his wife and daughter.
+He was involved with KFTC in a number of different roles as a member before joining the staff and is excited about integrating the website and social media into our organizing strategy.
+He currently lives in Lexington with his wife and two daughters.
 He spends some of his free time geeking out on sci-fi, playing board games, and helping at his wife's yarn store, Rebelle.
 He is an accomplished knitter and always willing to teach others.

 Alicia Hurle

 Alicia is originally from Louisville and holds a Master of Public Administration from the University of Louisville with a concentration in Non-Profit Management and a Graduate Certificate in Pan-African Studies.
-On her free time, Alicia enjoys running, cycling, hiking, watching indie films, traveling, and spending time with friends and family.
+She has been with KFTC since January 2013, spending her first 4 years as the Jefferson County Community Organizer before transitioning into her current role in the spring of 2017.
+In her free time, Alicia is a volunteer leader with Outdoor Afro and enjoys outdoor activities, reading, and watching indie movies.

 Burt Lauderdale